vyperlang/vyper/docs/frequently-asked-questions.rst

 ==================
 Vyper or Solidity?
 ==================
 For the majority of use-cases, this is personal preference.
-To support the aims of being secure, auditable, and human-readable, a number of programming constructs included in Solidity are not includeed in Vyper.
+To support the aims of being secure, auditable, and human-readable, a number of programming constructs included in Solidity are not included in Vyper.
 If your use-case requires these, use Solidity not Vyper.

 ==============================
 What is not included in Vyper?